Total Joint Replacement Classes for Baptist Health Lexington

 • Check the audio on your device of choice and adjust volume to hear others

-• You can use any device of your choice: cell phone, laptop, iPad, Kindle, desktop, etc.
+• You can use any device of your choice: cell phone, landline phone, laptop, iPad, Kindle, desktop, etc.

-• Using the email sent to you from Baptist Health Lexington titled “Zoom Joint Replacement Class”, click on the link underneath titled “Join Zoom Meeting.”
-Please join the class approximately 15 minutes prior to 1:00 p.m. and follow the prompts on the screen that appears.
-This will allow you to watch and listen to the class.
+• Please join the class approximately 5 minutes prior to 1:00 p.m. and follow the prompts on the screen.
+This allows you to watch and listen to the class.
+Wait for the instructor to begin.
+Please remain muted.

 • To protect your confidentiality, DO NOT sign in with your full name (list first or last name only).